 The Troy Savings Bank (as in an actual bank) was founded in the early 1800s.
 When the bank moved into a new building they decided to create a music hall on the upper floor as a thank you to the public for its patronage.
 As the years passed, funding for the arts decreased, and the Troy Savings Bank Music Hall Revitalization Committee was formed in 1979.
 This paved the way for the Troy Savings Bank Music Hall Corporation, a nonprofit that leases the hall from the bank and continues to further restore and maintain the performing arts venue today.

 Nothing going on at the music hall the weekend you'll be in Troy?
-No worries - you can definitely check out a live music performance at a different Troy hotspot instead.
+No worries—you can definitely check out a live music performance at a different Capital Region hotspot instead.

 Dynamic Live Music at the Rustic Barn Pub

-The Rustic Barn Pub is literally a barn that has an all-wood interior and a stone fireplace.
-They also have live music every Friday and Saturday night, so you can be sure something fun is going on.
+Instead of the Music Hall, check out The Rustic Barn Pub, which is literally a barn that has an all-wood interior and a stone fireplace.
+They also have live music every Friday and Saturday night from September - July, so you can be sure something fun is going on.
 If you're visiting in the summer, they have a beautiful deck located by the silo where you can enjoy a drink outside.

-This pub is located about 15 minutes north of Peck's Arcade, if you're heading there straight from the restaurant.
-Keep in mind if you don't have a designated driver in your group, or otherwise need transportation, Uber and Lyft are both available in the Troy area.
+This pub is located about 15 minutes north of Downtown Troy, if you're heading there straight after dinner.
+Keep in mind—if you don't have a designated driver in your group, or otherwise need transportation, Uber and Lyft are both available in the Troy area.